UPDATE: Thursday's Texas coronavirus report

-Here is the Texas coronavirus daily report for Thursday, as of 12:15 p.m.
-The state has updated its caseload, and nearly 900 new cases were reported.
+Here is the Texas coronavirus daily report for Thursday, as of noon.
+The state has updated its caseload, and more than 950 new cases were reported since Wednesday's update.
+The state fatalities also increased by 29.

 Source: Texas Department of Health and Human Services